utahjohnnymontana/DVD-Rip-Prep/README.md

 #### USERAMDISK

-If enabled (1), the script will create an 8GB tmpfs memory filesystem for the mapper to use.
-This will consume 8GB of RAM for the duration that the script runs, so you probably wouldn't want to do this on a system that has less than 16GB of RAM.
+If enabled (1), which is now the default, the script will create an 8GB tmpfs memory filesystem for the mapper to use.
+This will consume 8GB of RAM for the duration that the script runs.
 Because this script writes out thousands of files per analysis, using a memory filesystem seems like a good idea.
 Writing lots of small files over and over might accelerate disk wear.
-This is disabled (0) by default, but if you have the RAM, I recommend enabling it.
+If you have less than 16GB of RAM, the RAMDISK will be automatically disabled, regardless of the setting.

 If the script crashes or you break out of it, you will need to manually unmount the filesystem, which you can do with the following command: